Configuration

 See also:

-A function to override the translation of literal block-based directive language values to Confluence supported code block macro language values.
-The default translation accepts Pygments documented language types to Confluence-supported syntax highlight languages.
+A dictionary to override literal block-based directive language values to a Confluence supported code block macro language values.
+The default mapping accepts Pygments documented language types to Confluence-supported syntax highlight languages.

-In the event that the transform returns a None value, the provided language type will be transform to a default language type for a language as if this transform was not provided.
+In the event that a language entry is missing or returns a None value, the provided language type will be transform to a default language type as if this transform was not provided.

 confluence_latex_macro